Anatomy of an Author Website

 As an author, you know how important it is to have an attractive and current website.
 Your website is your calling card, and a vehicle for conveying your brand to both media and readers.
 It is also a tool for building your community of followers and letting them know about your activities.
 Your website is crucial to building and retaining your platform, and it must be designed to net the most benefit both for you and your followers.

 The first thing you need is a relevant and easy-to-spell URL.
 The web address you select should either be your name or a key phrase associated with your brand.
-(The book should have its own website; use the book title as that URL if possible.)
-Remember, most people will use a keyword search to find your website, so keep it short and avoid any unusual words or phrases that will be difficult to spell and/or remember.
+It’s also a good idea to purchase the URL of your book title and have it redirect to your website Remember, most people will use a keyword search to find your website, so keep it short and avoid any unusual words or phrases that will be difficult to spell and/or remember.

 Once you have a URL, it’s time to make sure you incorporate the eight key elements of an outstanding author website: